microsandbox/microsandbox/README.md

 >
 > When you run the code for the first time, it will take a while to download the sandbox image unless you already have it downloaded.
 After that, it will run much faster.
 >
-> For more examples covering multiple languages and sandbox types, [check out the examples folder](./sdk-examples)
+> For more information on how to use the SDK, [check out the SDK README](./sdk/README.md).

 <br />